M3351AN/M3351AN/README.md

 section .data
 ```-->

-Unless otherwise noted, all content published by me is subject to the [MIT License Kai IV](https://github.com/M3351AN/M3351AN/blob/main/LICENSE)
+Unless otherwise noted, all content published by me is subject to the [TOSSRCU License](https://github.com/M3351AN/M3351AN/blob/main/LICENSE)

 # Teikumo DESU!!
 ### Salut.